drzax/lauraelvery.com/content/books/trick-of-the-light.md

 ---
 An art teacher sends four of her students on a guerrilla mission.
 A young runner struggles to make sense of his best friend’s death.
 A health-food company adopts a farcical promotional strategy.
 A factory worker spends her days applying radioactive paint to watches, while dreaming of a future with her new suitor.

-With a keen eye for detail and rich emotional insight, Laura Elvery reveals the fears and fantasies of everyday people searching for meaning.